-A solid hard product and exceptional ground service positions Thai Airways First Class as one for the bucket list.
+A solid hard product and exceptional ground service position Thai Airways First Class as one for the bucket list.

-Throw in a full caviar service, vintage Champagne (Dom Perignon 2009), the lure of the 747 plus authentic Thai cuisine, and you’ll begin to understand why a jaunt in Thai Airways First Class isn’t one to miss.
+Throw in full caviar service, vintage Champagne (Dom Perignon), a chance to sit in the nose of the iconic 747 plus authentic Thai cuisine, and you’ll begin to understand why a jaunt in Thai Airways First Class isn’t one to miss.

 I booked my flight as a United Mileage Plus redemption.
 United Airlines’ loyalty program provides one of the most competitive ways to redeem Thai First Class.
 In fact, up until recently, a flight between Sydney and Bangkok (or further afield in Southeast Asia) at the pointy end could be redeemed for just 40,000 United miles – one of the best frequent flyer points and miles ‘sweet spots’ for those in the know.